Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/README.md

 # Azure Storage Queues client library for Python

 Azure Queue storage is a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
-A single queue message can be up to 64 KB in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.
+A single queue message can be up to 64 KiB in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.

 Common uses of Queue storage include: